10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 Balancing Realism with Effective Shadow and Reflection Work

-Reflections, on the other hand, are essential for products with shiny or glossy surfaces like glassware, jewelry, and electronics.
+Reflections, on the other hand, are essential for products with shiny surfaces like glassware, jewelry, and electronics.
 A properly executed reflection highlights the quality of materials, emphasizing their smoothness, polish, or transparency.
 Poorly done reflections, or none at all, make these products look dull and lifeless, undermining their appeal.

 Techniques for Accurate Shadows and Reflections